MAHFUZATUL-BUSHRA/Regression/README.md

   * Hyperparameter Tuning: Techniques like Grid Search to optimize regularization parameters.
   * Model Comparison: Evaluating Ridge, Lasso, and ElasticNet on the same dataset for performance benchmarking.

-## 🎯 Project Objectives

-  * Understanding Regression Models: Develop a strong conceptual foundation of regression techniques.
-  * Hands-On Learning: Apply regression methods to datasets to gain practical experience.
-  * Model Evaluation: Learn to assess model performance and interpret results effectively.
-  * Regularization Techniques: Understand how regularization helps in handling overfitting and multicollinearity.
-  * Compare and Contrast: Evaluate the strengths and weaknesses of each regression technique.

-### Libraries:

-  * numpy
-  * pandas
-  * matplotlib
-  * seaborn
-  * scikit-learn
-  * jupyter

-# 🎯 Project Objectives

-  * Understanding Regression Models: Develop a strong conceptual foundation of regression techniques.
-  * Hands-On Learning: Apply regression methods to datasets to gain practical experience.
-  * Model Evaluation: Learn to assess model performance and interpret results effectively.
-  * Regularization Techniques: Understand how regularization helps in handling overfitting and multicollinearity.
-  * Compare and Contrast: Evaluate the strengths and weaknesses of each regression technique.
 # 📖 Learning Outcomes

 By working through this project,